 Example: Instead of "www.beispiel.de/shop/produkt123" you could "www.beispiel.de/shop/damenschuhe/rote-pumps-gr-39" use

 - Rich snippets use Rich snippets are like little appetizers that provide users with additional information about your website and encourage them to click on your search result.
-Integrate structured data (e.g., Schema.org markup) on your web page to Rich snippets to be displayed in the search results.
+Integrate Structured data (e.g. Schema.org markup) on your web page in order to Rich snippets to be displayed in the search results.
 This can include, for example, ratings, prices or availability.

 Example: An online store for shoes could Rich snippets to display the average customer rating, price and availability directly in the search results.